nathan-tranquilla/PureScript-For-JavaScript-Developers-A-Supplementary-Guide/src/how_to_use_this_booklet.md

-**PureScript Type Classes for JavaScript Developers** is designed as a supplementary guide for JavaScript developers transitioning to PureScript, specifically targeting the concepts covered in chapters 6 through 9 of _PureScript by Example_.
+**PureScript for JavaScript Developers** is designed as a supplementary guide for JavaScript developers transitioning to PureScript, specifically targeting the concepts covered in chapters 6 through 9 of _PureScript by Example_.
 These chapters focus on type classes, a powerful but abstract feature of PureScript that can feel unfamiliar to those coming from JavaScript's dynamic and less formalized world.
 This booklet serves as a drop-in replacement for those chapters, offering a JavaScript-centric perspective to make PureScript's type class system more approachable and intuitive.

 ### Purpose and Approach